Biography, Awards, Recognitions and Achievements

-Mr. Davis has traveled hundreds of thousands of miles throughout the United States and Canada bringing hope and empowerment to hundreds of tribal communities.
+Mr. Davis has traveled hundreds of thousands of miles throughout the United States and Canada bringing hope and empowerment to tribal communities across North America.
 He continues to motivate and inspire, tribal, educational and corporate audiences as a highly sought after public speaker.

 Mr. Davis is a recipient of the prestigious Sevenstar Award from the Cherokee Nation Historical Society, presented to a Cherokee who is accomplished in a chosen field, brought honor to the Cherokee people and serves as an inspiration to others.
 He has received the Department of Commerce Minority Business Development Agency National Director Special Recognition Award, was appointed as an Ambassador of the Department of Energy’s, Minorities in Energy initiative and was also appointed to the United States Small Business Administration’s Council on Underserved Communities.
 Mr. Davis was recognized as one of the “Fifty Faces of Indian Country” by Indian Country Today Media Network.

 - The Medicine of Prayer